-I'm also the Chief Research Officer for Cloverleaf, a company whose technology platform helps organizations create better teams.
+I'm also the Chief Research Officer for Cloverleaf, a company whose technology platform helps bring "coaching for everyone."

 My goal is to bridge the gap between science and practice for all things human capital.